 As a highly sensitive child, my daughter has experienced heightened anxiety all of her life.
-Even though she now has the language skills to express herself, when she is overcome with emotions she is often unable to express them, or doesn’t want to.
-From the time I figured out that she was highly sensitive, I really focused on learning ways to support her and use positive parenting strategies.
+Even though she now has the language skills to express herself, when she is overcome with emotions she is often unable to express them or doesn’t want to.
+From the time I figured out that she was highly sensitive, I have been trying to help her cope.
 I don’t believe my husband and I have ever given her reason to feel ashamed of her feelings, but I think she may feel this way nonetheless.
 Hence, telling us “I don’t feel anything” when she is clearly upset.
 I’ve been struggling with how to respond when she says this.

 Then we went to watch Inside Out.
 Here’s how it has helped.

 1. It showed that everyone has the same feelings inside of them.